kcibv/git-tutorial/src/cli.md

 ## git commit operation
 > For a general description of this git operation see the [main article](index.md).

-In order to have some changes to commit, let's add the firt two items to our contacts book by creating two files `John.txt` and `Marie.txt`.
+In order to have some changes to commit, let's add the first two items to our contacts book by creating two files `John.txt` and `Marie.txt`.

-Let's write the following content to `John.txt` and save it:
+Let's write the following contents to `John.txt` and save it:
 ```
 name: John Nash
 phone: +1 617 253 1000
 ```

-Let's write the following content to `Marie.txt` and save it:
+Let's write the following contents to `Marie.txt` and save it:
 ```
 name: Marie Kurie
 phone: +33 1 56 24 55 00